nike-2001/Toxicity-Detection-In-Social-Media/README.md

 ### 3. **SHAP for Interpretability**
 To ensure transparency in the model's decisions, we use **SHAP** values to explain why certain words or phrases were flagged as toxic.
 This makes the model’s predictions more interpretable for moderators and users.

+## Evaluation
+The model's effectiveness in detecting and rephrasing toxic content is assessed using several standard metrics:

+**Accuracy**: Measures the overall percentage of correct predictions for both toxic and non-toxic comments.
+**Precision**: Indicates the model's ability to correctly identify toxic comments out of all the comments it labeled as toxic.
+**Recall**: Reflects the model's sensitivity in detecting all instances of toxic comments within the dataset.
+**F1 Score**: Combines precision and recall to provide a balanced score that evaluates the model's ability to detect toxicity accurately and reliably.
+**Support**: Refers to the number of actual occurrences of each label (toxic, non-toxic, etc.) in the dataset, providing context to the precision, recall, and F1 scores.

 ### Breakdown of Key Sections: